 For the vinaigrette, whisk together rice vinegar, soy sauce, sesame oil and olive oil until smooth.
 Divide rice among serving bowls.
 Top with kale, edamame, tofu and avocado.
 Drizzle with vinaigrette to taste.

-Looking for more recipe ideas like this one to support your health?
-Click here receive a free copy of Sundita's Stress Busing Recipe booklet.
+Looking for more recipe ideas to support your health?
+Click here receive a free copy of Sundita's Stress Busting Recipe booklet.